triabagus/triabagus/README.md

 I'm a Web Developer and have been in this field for more than 5 years.
 Regarding web developers, i have participated in several training and competitions in the same field.
 I also contribute with several organization and communities.

 - 🔭 I’m currently working on cmlabs.co (PT CMLABS INDONESIA DIGITAL)
-- 🌱 I’m currently learning PHP, Javascript, Mysql, Laravel, Wordpress
+- 🌱 I’m currently learning PHP, Javascript, Mysql, Wordpress
 - 🤔 I’m looking for help with web developer
 - 💬 Ask me about coding firts and enjoy
 - 📫 How to reach me: triatop9@gmail.com